Alisa Freindlich: 2000–present

 On her 70th birthday, she was visited by Vladimir Putin in her Saint Petersburg apartment, who awarded her with the State Prize of the Russian Federation.
 She also received a Nika Award in 2005.

-In 2004 film, Freindlich starred in On Upper Maslovka Street after a 10-year hiatus.
+In the 2004 film, Freindlich starred in On Upper Maslovka Street after a 10-year hiatus.
 Her partner on the set was the young actor Yevgeny Mironov.
 She starred as 87-year-old sculptor Anna Borisovna, who lives out her life in an old workshop.

 Despite the mixed reception of the film by film critics, Freindlich's acting was highly praised by journalists and critics.
 Yeaterina Tarkhanova, a columnist for film.ru, noted that she "performs the "old woman sketch" absolutely flawlessly: plastically, facially, intonation."
 Igor Mikhailov from kino.ru said:

 She plays the inability to walk, breathe, and sometimes speak.
 In the last frames she plays the transition to death.
 But the key word in "woman over ninety" is WOMAN.
 She plays the ability to love, charm, despise, forgive, TRY TO HELP A MAN BE A MAN...
 Always, under any trials and circumstances.
 And the viewer lives with Alisa, loves with Alisa, laughs with Alisa, and dies with Alisa.

 For this role, Freindlich was awarded her second Nika Award for Best Actress.

 In 2009, Freindlich starred in Room and a Half, which won a Nika Award.
 She starred as the mother of the poet Joseph Brodsky.

 On 7 December 2009, on the stage of the Great Hall of the Central House of Actors named after Yablochkina, the Theatrical Star 2009 award ceremony was held.
 Freindlich was nominated "For Best Improvisation" for her role as Madeleine in Lessons of Tango and Love.

-On 5 December 2014, in honor of Friendlich's 80-year anniversary, an exhibition dedicated to the history of her family, titled Theater Dynasties of Freindlich, was opened in St. Petersburg at the Museum-Apartment of Samoilov Actors, Stremyannaya, 8.
+On 5 December 2014, in honor of Friendlich's 80th anniversary, an exhibition dedicated to the history of her family, titled Theater Dynasties of Freindlich, was opened in St. Petersburg at the Museum-Apartment of Samoilov Actors, Stremyannaya, 8.

 As of 2019, Freindlich was performing in nine productions of the Bolshoi Drama in Saint Petersburg, where she is a leading actress.